ECB President Christine Lagarde tests positive for Covid – KION546

 Although variants of the Covid-19 virus have been causing breakthrough cases of the disease even among those who are vaccinated, vaccines are proving effective in preventing serious illness that can result in hospitalization or death, according to CDC data.

-Among other high profile public officials who recently disclosed positive tests are US Attorney General Merrick Garland and Commerce Secretary Gina Raimondo, White House Press Secretary Jen Psaki and Irish Prime Minister Micheál Martin.
+Among other high profile public officials who recently disclosed positive tests are US Speaker of the House Nancy Pelosi, US Attorney General Merrick Garland and Commerce Secretary Gina Raimondo, White House Press Secretary Jen Psaki and Irish Prime Minister Micheál Martin.

 The-CNN-Wire